KWB-R/fakin/content/project/dwc/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["project proposal", "budget", "excel template", "automated reporting", "data management plan"]
+tags = ["project proposal", "budget", "excel", "template", "automated reporting", "data management plan", "support project", "dwc"]

-tools = ["dmponline"]
+tools = ["dmponline", "excel", "svn", "r"]

 # Project summary to display on homepage.
 summary = "How to best collect budgets from multiple project partners?
 How to write a data management plan?"